-T6.
-Sources and methodology
+T5.
+Sources and methodology.

-The purpose of this section is to collect sources for the information provided above, including brief descriptions of studies and their methodology where appropriate.
+The purpose of this section is to collect sources and bibliography for the information provided above, including brief descriptions of studies and their methodology where appropriate.

-T6.1 Please list notable sources for the information provided above.
+T5.1 Please list notable sources for the information provided above.
+(Suggested title: Sources)